-Figure A70: Day-Ahead Scheduling Versus Real-Time Wind Generation
+Figure A72: Day-Ahead Scheduling Versus Real-Time Wind Generation

-Figure A70 shows the hourly average wind scheduled in the day-ahead market and real-time markets by month.
+Figure A72 shows the hourly average wind scheduled in the day-ahead market and real-time markets by month.
 Under-scheduling of output in the day-ahead market can create price convergence issues and lead to uncertainty regarding the need to commit resources for reliability.
-Virtual supply at wind locations is also shown in the figure because the response by virtual supply in the day-ahead market can offset the effects of under-scheduling by the wind resources.